-Because sexual assault is a serious crime that may threaten the community as a whole, in some instances the University may be obliged to pursue an alleged sexual assault through internal disciplinary procedures without the cooperation of the individual alleging the assault.
-Always in such instances, the University will inform the individual of its obligation to address a community safety issue.
+Because sexual assault is a serious crime that may threaten the community as a whole, in some instances the University may be obliged to address an alleged sexual assault through internal disciplinary procedures without the cooperation of the individual alleging the assault.
+Always in such instances, the University will respect the parties' privacy and will inform the individual of its obligation to address a community safety issue.
+All publicly available recordkeeping, including Clery Act reporting and public disclosures, will not contain personally identifying information about the victim.